twilighthook/BlockChain/README.md

 # BlockChain
 The is a repository about blockchain.

-I. The implementation about the blockchain, mine ,UTXOs.
+I. The implementation concept about the blockchain, mine ,UTXOs.

 II.
 The chinese article about the miners need.